DavidBrev/react-chess-js/README.md

 ## How to play

+Open and extract react-chess-js.7z (Releases section).

-Head into the build folder and open the index.html file with your browser.
+Head into the folder and open the file index.html with the browser of your choice.

 **Note:** If you are not interested in the source code, you only need the build folder.